karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 #### Single, non-commercial reservations

-25€ per hour, one studio room (including VAT 24%)
+One studio room, 25€ per hour

-*If you want an invoice for organisation, look out the commercial pricing below.*
+*Prices include value added taxes and are for non-commercial use only.
+If you want an invoice for organisation, look out the commercial pricing below.*

+Throwing a party?
+You can rent the whole space just for you and your friends!
+*Contact us for individual offers.*

+{{ site.email }}
+{{ site.tel }}

 <br/>